Where and When will I play / practice?

 My Son only wants to play forward?

+It's not going to happen.
+Soccer is a team sport and it expected that all players will contribute to the game.
 As part of team development it is expected that players learn the skills necessary to play any position.
-Your son will probably get to play in his favourite position based on the coaches decision, however in the house recreational leagues all coaches ensure equal playing time and that all players take turns at all positions..
+Your son will probably get to play in his favourite position quite often, but expect him to play elsewhere 30 to 50% of the time.

 Do we have to attend practices?

 If you have signed up for a ‘competitive’ team, it is expected that you attend all practices and games.
-Some competitive teams will have two team practices for every game played.
+Some competitive teams will have two or three team practices for every game played.

 For the house league teams every effort should be made to attend all practices.
 It is here that the players will have the time to learn the skills they will need in the game.
 Practices are usually once a week and should be about 45 mins.
 Practices should be a fun mix of team development and skills training.